orrsella/orrsella.com/_posts/2012-07-02-php-a-fractal-of-bad-design.md

 ---
 layout: post
-title: "PHP: A Fractal Of Bad Design"
+title: "PHP: A Fractal of Bad Design"
 ---

 Dear PHP, you’re dead to me.
 Thanks for a lousy time.